Nova Scotia Supreme Court

 The Nova Scotia Supreme Court is a superior court in the province of Nova Scotia.

 The Supreme Court consists of 25 judicial seats including the position of Chief Justice and Associate Chief Justice.
 At any given time there may be one or more additional justices who sit as supernumerary justices.
 The justices sit in 18 different locations around the province.

 Jurisdiction

-As with all superior courts across the country, the court is said to have inherent jurisdiction.
+As with all superior trial courts across the country, the court has inherent jurisdiction.
 It hears civil and criminal trials.
 The criminal trials can be judge alone or judge and jury.
-The court will also hear appeals from the provincial court, small claims court, Family court, and various provincial tribunals.
+The court also hears appeals from the Provincial Court, small claims court, Family court, and various provincial tribunals.

 Appeals of Supreme Court decisions are then made to the Nova Scotia Court of Appeal.